FAQ: How Can Open RAN Drive Efficiency, Enable Agility and Enhance 5G Adoption?

 How does Open RAN reduce operating expenses?
 Will Open RAN change the role of the network operator?
 Will Open RAN evolve into an as-a-service model?
 All these questions and more answered.

 The economics of 5G are forcing network operators to deploy virtualized, multi-vendor solutions that can scale to help optimize infrastructure investments.
+And this disaggregation has made its way all the way to operators’ Radio Access Network.

+WWT experts have participated in several industry events focused on Open RAN and such questions.
 To better inform the broader service provider industry, we thought it would be beneficial to share those questions along with our answers here.

 If you have a question of your own regarding Open RAN or how service providers can modernize their networks to deliver 5G services to end customers, please contact us and we will be sure to add questions to this list as appropriate.